sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/Current_Theme_Scopes.md

 ansi.black

-color used in Terminals when we encounter the ASNI color code for black
+color used in Terminals when we encounter the ASNI color code for black.

 ansi.white

-color used in Terminals when we encounter the ASNI color code for white
+color used in Terminals when we encounter the ASNI color code for white.

 ansi.gray

-color used in Terminals when we encounter the ASNI color code for gray
+color used in Terminals when we encounter the ASNI color code for gray.

 ansi.magenta

-color used in Terminals when we encounter the ASNI color code for magenta
+color used in Terminals when we encounter the ASNI color code for magenta.

 ansi.cyan

-color used in Terminals when we encounter the ASNI color code for cyan
+color used in Terminals when we encounter the ASNI color code for cyan.

 ansi.yellow

-color used in Terminals when we encounter the ASNI color code for yellow
+color used in Terminals when we encounter the ASNI color code for yellow.

 ansi.blue

-color used in Terminals when we encounter the ASNI color code for blue
+color used in Terminals when we encounter the ASNI color code for blue.

 ansi.green

-color used in Terminals when we encounter the ASNI color code for green
+color used in Terminals when we encounter the ASNI color code for green.

 ansi.red

-color used in Terminals when we encounter the ASNI color code for red
+color used in Terminals when we encounter the ASNI color code for red.

 ## Console Scopes